BlueHarrier/IsleMetaverse/README.md

 #### Avatars

 Any node that implements the `Avatar` module is a valid avatar.
-In case it's being loaded from an ITF file, the root node must implement it.
+In case it's being loaded from an ISL file, the root node must implement it.

 #### Ownership